-What does Misty Mountain Hop mean?
+What do you think Misty Mountain Hop means?

 Led Zeppelin: Misty Mountain Hop Meaning